farcaster-project/RFCs/10-public-offer.md

 ### Amounts

-Amounts must represent the value in its native smaller granularity format or is otherwise considered as invalid.
-For example Bitcoin amounts must be expressed in satoshi and Monero amounts in monerujo.
+Amounts must represent the value in its native smaller granularity format or are otherwise considered as invalid.
+For example, Bitcoin amounts must be expressed in `satoshi` and Monero amounts in `monerujo`.

 ### Timeouts

 Timeout values are interpreted based on the arbitrating chain.
-For example if Bitcoin is used as the arbitrating blockchain the values must represents the `nSequence` input field of the transactions with a `CHECKSEQUENCEVERIFY` opcode, for other blockchain the value might be interpreted differently.
+For example, if Bitcoin is used as the arbitrating blockchain, the values must represent the `nSequence` input field of the transactions with a `CHECKSEQUENCEVERIFY` opcode.
+For other blockchains, the value might be interpreted differently.

 ### Fee strategy